-Red areas indicate maximum plant biomass occupying the entire water column.
-Blue areas indicate no plant biomass, green 50% coverage
+6-12-20147-06-2015Red areas indicate maximum plant biomass occupying the entire water column.Blue areas indicate no plant biomass, green 50% coverage

-July 21 Treatment
+July 27 Treatment

-Under current NPDES guidelines, native macrophyte control is limited to no more than 50% of the shoreline or approximately 6,336 feet.
+Under current NPDES guidelines, native macrophyte control is limited to no more than 50% of the shoreline or approximately 6,300 feet.
 The permit also mandates that "the geographic area where the Permittee intentionally applies chemicals must remain the same for the entire length of the permit coverage up to the maximum percentage of the littoral zone allowed by the water body".
-In essence, once native plant treatment sites within Clear Lake reach the 50% threshold level, no further expansion of the treatment areas are permitted and the areas treated cannot be changed until 2016.
+In essence, once native plant treatment sites within Clear Lake reach the 50% threshold level, no further expansion of the treatment areas are permitted.
+The new cycle period for the next permit begins during 2016.
+With the establishment of the new permit cycle changes in the treatment areas can be evaluated and altered if necessary to conform to the fluctuating environmental conditions lake wide.

-Our approach during 2014 was similar to 2013.
+Our approach during 2015 was similar to 2013 and 2014.
 Provide lake property owners with an acceptable degree of control while continuing the compliant treatment model utilized during 2013.

 Shoreline posting was conducted on the day of treatment.
-A two person crew initiated posting and treatment of the lake upon arrival in the afternoon.
-One small boat posted the lake while the treatment boat proceeded to treat those areas already posted.
+A two person crew initiated posting and treatment of the lake upon arrival in the early morning.
+Early site arrival was necessary in order to ensure that no public beach participants had arrived for daily site use.
+One small boat posted the lake and swim area while the treatment boat proceeded to treat those areas already posted.
+Signage posted on the swim beach indicated that lake water use was closed during the treatment and for 24 hours post application.
 Material was offloaded from a locked truck container and transferred into two 25 gallon spray tanks mounted on the application boat.
 Containers were triple rinsed on site and returned empty back into the truck.
 Material was applied utilizing an 18 foot Airgator airboat.
 Lake water was drawn into the boat through intake ports located in the hull of the boat.
 Herbicide was then metered into the lake water via an injection manifold.
 Once the herbicide was injected, the water was then discharged back into the lake.
 Weighted hoses were used to place the material at the appropriate depth in the water column.
 Prior to treatment, a lake treatment map, identifying treatment plots was downloaded into the onboard GPS system.
 The boat utilized the onboard GPS to identify treatment site boundaries.
 Tanks were refilled and dispensed as needed.
 Submersed weeds were treated with Diquat at a rate of two gallons per surface acre in waters over three feet deep and one gallon per acre in waters less than 3 feet in depth.
-All of the targeted submersed weeds were treated on July 21.
+All of the targeted submersed weeds were treated on July 27.